 Read Amelia's Bio

-Prior to that, Amelia taught college-level Spanish, led a group of undergraduate students on a research trip to Spain, and investigated bilingualism and second language acquisition.
-Amelia holds a B.A. in Spanish and Political Science from Moravian College and an M.A. and Ph.D. in Spanish and Language Science from The Pennsylvania State University.
-As an undergraduate, Amelia studied abroad in Córdoba, Argentina.
-She is fluent in Spanish and Italian.
-Amelia is a Certified Professional in Education Abroad.
+Previously, Amelia taught Spanish and linguistics at Penn State University, and led students on a research fellowship to Spain.
+Amelia holds a B.A. from Moravian University and an M.A. and Ph.D. in Spanish and Language Science from The Pennsylvania State University.
+She is a Certified Professional in Education Abroad.